-The following Environment guidance note Produced in partnership with Author of the WSP Group provides comprehensive and up to date legal information covering:
+The following Environment practice note Produced in partnership with Author of the WSP Group provides comprehensive and up to date legal information covering:

 The Building Research Establishment’s Environmental Assessment Methodology (BREEAM) is a method for evaluating and certifying the environmental performance of a building’s design, construction and operation.
 A BREEAM score and rating are assigned to BREEAM certified buildings providing a means of measuring the environmental impact of a building’s design and construction and so benchmarking this against other certified buildings.